researchstudio-sat/webofneeds/documentation/for-sorting-out/troubleshooting.md

 You should be able to find both `bcpkix-jdk15on-1.52.jar` and `bcprov-jdk15on-1.52.jar` in your maven directory (default location is: `C:/Users/[user name]/.m2/repository/org/bouncycastle/`).
 If not, build the whole project with `mvn install -Dmaven.test.skip=true` and check again.

-* in Eclipse, edit the server launch configuration properties (accessible via "Run As...") and add both `.jar` files as External JARs to User Entries (suggested in: [Build WON in Eclipse](https://github.com/researchstudio-sat/webofneeds/blob/master/documentation/build-with-eclipse.md), Step 9)
+* in Eclipse, edit the server launch configuration properties (accessible via "Run As...") and add both `.jar` files as External JARs to User Entries (suggested in: [Building, Step "Add the JSTL jar to classpath"](https://github.com/researchstudio-sat/webofneeds/blob/master/documentation/building.md#add-the-jstl-jar-to-classpath))
 * copy both `bcpkix-jdk15on-1.52.jar` and `bcprov-jdk15on-1.52.jar` to `%tomcat_dir%/lib/` (suggested in: [Crytpographic Keys and Certificates](https://github.com/researchstudio-sat/webofneeds/blob/5dc0db3747c201a87d94621453b8b898a34e7fc4/documentation/installation-cryptographic-keys-and-certificates.md), Step 11)
 * copy both `bcpkix-jdk15on-1.52.jar` and `bcprov-jdk15on-1.52.jar` to `C:/Program Files/Java/[jre dir]/lib/ext/` and [install the bouncy castle security provider](http://www.bouncycastle.org/wiki/display/JA1/Provider+Installation) (suggested in: [issue#1393](https://github.com/researchstudio-sat/webofneeds/issues/1393))
 * In the Tomcat server's `server.xml`, find the xml element `<Host appBase="webapps" ...` and add the xml attribute `startStopThreads="2"`